Battle of Château-Laudran: Battle

-The next day the Spanish and French force arrived and made battle formation on top a hill near the Prince's chosen site.
-The prince himself with the advice of John Norreys formed his men into three battalions of which the English infantry made two and the cavalry made the third.
-The Catholic French and Spanish forces responded by drawing their army to the foot of the hill and placed their artillery on both flanks.
-The Prince marched his men towards them near a heath and on sighting the troops charged them and drove them back.
-The Duke then immediately sent 500 French and 200 Spanish to repossess the heath and followed behind was the main bulk of their army.
+The next day, the Spanish and French forces arrived and formed a battle formation on top of a hill near the Prince's chosen site.
+The prince himself, with the advice of John Norreys, formed his men into three battalions, of which the English infantry made two and the cavalry made the third.
+The Catholic French and Spanish forces responded by drawing their army to the foot of the hill and placing their artillery on both flanks.
+The Prince marched his men towards them near a heath and on sighting the troops, charged them and drove them back.
+The Duke then immediately sent 500 French and 200 Spanish to repossess the heath and following behind was the main bulk of their army.

 The Prince then sent 300 English to advance and support the forward body; these were commanded by Captain Anthony Wingfield and the cavalry under Captain Anthony Shirley.
-At the same time Mercœur sent around 100 musketeers on the left to take a number of houses and a small wood on the edge of the heath, but the Prince then sent 200 Royalists to counter them.
-The English advanced and at the same time which would met the bulk of the Mercœur's army.
+At the same time, Mercœur sent around 100 musketeers on the left to take a number of houses and a small wood on the edge of the heath, but the Prince then sent 200 Royalists to counter them.
+The English advanced and at the same time would meet the bulk of Mercœur's army.
 This was a surprise to Mercœur's army as they thought that this was a reconnaissance in force.
-Instead the English attacked sending the cavalry fleeing, leaving the infantry left in the open where many were killed or captured.
-The rest tried to flee back to their lines and were eventually driven from the field into the bulk of the Catholic army who promptly set up defensive positions and then sent out musketeers.
+Instead, the English attacked, sending the cavalry fleeing, leaving the infantry left in the open where many were killed or captured.
+The rest tried to flee back to their lines and were eventually driven from the field into the bulk of the Catholic army, who promptly set up defensive positions and then sent out musketeers.

-The following day more skirmishing took place where the French and Spanish infantry sent out musketeers in strength to test the Royalist line.
-In this counter attack they were however routed by a cavalry charge led by Anthony Shirley who took many prisoners.
-In the confused fighting the French colonel of infantry was captured and the Chief Marshall of Spaniards Don Rodrigo was killed, whilst Shirley had his horse shot from under him.
+The following day, more skirmishing took place where the French and Spanish infantry sent out musketeers in strength to test the Royalist line.
+In this counterattack, they were, however, routed by a cavalry charge led by Anthony Shirley, who took many prisoners.
+In the confused fighting, the French colonel of infantry was captured and the Chief Marshall of the Spaniards, Don Rodrigo, was killed, whilst Shirley had his horse shot from under him.

-During the early hours of 13 June after some light skirmishes and cannonades, Mercœur being far too cautious finally retreated with his canon to Quenelac and the Prince's army held the field.
+During the early hours of 13 June, after some light skirmishes and cannonades, Mercœur, being far too cautious, finally retreated with his cannon to Quenelac and the Prince's army held the field.